Seagate/cloudfuse/README.md

 The Cloudfuse project is licensed under MIT.

 ### Third-Party Notices

 See [notices](./NOTICE) for third party license notices.

-Qt is licensed under the GNU Lesser General Public License version 3, which is available at https://doc.qt.io/qt-6/lgpl.html
+Qt is licensed under the GNU Lesser General Public License version 3, which is available [here](https://doc.qt.io/qt-6/lgpl.html)

-WinFSP is licensed under the GPLv3 license with a special exception for Free/Libre and Open Source Software, which is available at https://github.com/winfsp/winfsp/blob/master/License.txt
+WinFSP is licensed under the GPLv3 license with a special exception for Free/Libre and Open Source Software, which is available [here](https://github.com/winfsp/winfsp/blob/master/)License.txt

 ### Attribution

-WinFsp - Windows File System Proxy, Copyright (C) Bill Zissimopoulos https://github.com/winfsp/winfsp
+WinFsp - Windows File System Proxy, Copyright (C) Bill Zissimopoulos - [link](https://github.com/winfsp/winfsp)

 ## Support

 ### Frequently Asked Questions

 A list of FAQs can be found [here](https://github.com/Seagate/cloudfuse/wiki/Frequently-Asked-Questions)

 ### Report Issues and Request Features

 We welcome all feedback!
 Please submit [issues and requests here](https://github.com/Seagate/cloudfuse/issues).

 ## Contributing

 This project welcomes contributions and suggestions.

 This project is governed by the [code of conduct](CODE_OF_CONDUCT.md).
 You are